aura-nw/aura-mobile-sdk/unity/aura-sdk/README.md

 ### Configuration

 Network configurations are defined in the configuration file ```inapp_wallet/config/Constant.cs```.
 We have previously defined three network profiles, including Serenity Testnet, Euphoria Staging Network, and Aura Mainnet.
 Change the #define directive to one of the followings to switch to corresponding profile: USE_NETWORK_EUPHORIA, USE_NETWORK_SERENITY, USE_NETWORK_MAINNET.
 By default, Euphoria is used.

+## Footnotes

+### Net Standard 2.0 incompatibility issue

+We have tested the SDK with net standard 2.0 compatibility level, and found some issues, described here.

+#### System.Reflection.Emit duplications

+We use a library called `protobuf-net`, whose net standard2.0 version depends on `System.Reflection.Emit`, `System.Reflection.Emit.ILGeneration`, and `System.Reflection.Emit.Lightweight` libraries.
+Those libraries have, unfortunately already included in Unity Building System.

+Consequently, when you restore packages using `Nuget -> Restore Packages`, warnings on duplications will arise.
+This problem was caused by the fact that `Nuget` and `Unity` use different dependency configuration file.

+The solution for this would be ***MANUALLY DELETE*** the duplications in `Asset/Packages` folder.
+The list below should show you the folders which you can delete.

+- `Assets/Packages/System.Reflection.Emit.x.x.x`
+- `Assets/Packages/System.Reflection.Emit.ILGeneration.x.x.x`
+- `Assets/Packages/System.Reflection.Emit.Lightweightx.x.x`

+#### System.ServiceModel.Primitives can't be loaded

+`protobuf-net` also depends on `System.ServiceModel.Primitives`, whose dependecies isn't compatible with `Net Standard 2.0`.
+You will see the warnings and build failure because the library could not be loaded.

+We don't use `System.ServiceModel.Primitives` library, so it is ***SAFE TO MANUALLY DELETE*** the folder.
+The path below should point you to the library.

+- `Assets/Packages/System.ServiceModel.Primitives.x.x.x`